0nvg/getcframe/README.md

 # v1.0
 Gets CFrame value of LocalPlayer's HumanoidRootPart.
+Teleport back whenever you want.
 Simple, and stable.
 \
 Star the repo😔😳
 \